The Benefits of Name Recognition

 - a platform for achieving a range of initiatives.

 Finally, perhaps most important, by increasing Berklee's name recognition with the general public, we will be better able to serve the field of contemporary music.

 With this initiative approved as part of Berklee's strategic plan for 2000 through 2005, we selected New York-based Siegelgale, a leading corporate-identity firm to work with us.
 Over the next several months, they will help us research Berklee's identity and public perceptions of Berklee.

 Here is Siegelgale's assessment of our current position and the work that lies ahead.

 "In 1945, Berklee was the first school of music to be founded upon the iconoclastic concept that professional musicianship could be taught through contemporary music.
 Today, you still have no competitorsalthough not for a lack of imitators.
 The power of the idea has been borne out: Berklee has proven itself to be the demonstrably better choice for musicians who want to make a life and a career in music.

 Recently, Berklee has reached a new level of cultural currency.
-References in the mass media are more and more frequentdue in no small part to the success of your alumni.
+References [to the college] in the mass media are more and more frequentdue in no small part to the success of your alumni.
 You see an opportunity to raise your profile in the public consciousness even further, helping to increase your endowment and donor pool, as well as making Berklee a more powerful advocate for contemporary music.